crypticCaroline/ms1-plantfactory/README.md

 All images and navigations have an alt attributes or aria-label.
 This is to make the site easier to use for people with visual impairments by allowing them to navigate the site easily.
 There is high contrast used throughout the design.
 Header elements have been use in sequence so that the site makes semantic sense to screen readers.
 With links being consistant when hovered over.
+I have also set the font to rem so that if somone has they font settings higher for visabilty the font size will increase accordingly.

 ###### Footer